-And a lazy or less technically skilled criminal can rent a portable device, afully anonymously, for less than US $ 1000, from several sources all over the world.
+And a lazy or less technically skilled criminal can rent a portable device, fully anonymous, for less than US $ 1000, from several sources all over the world.
 It is a real industry, an entirely new type of crime.

-Through the air these NEMP waves will propagate for hundreds of meters, nd concrete walls are no obstacle.
+These NEMP waves will propagate through the air for hundreds of meters, and concrete walls are no obstacle.
 The waves can also travel through existing cables, through the metallic protection around cables or even common pipelines for gas and water, bringing the data-killing power burst to its intended target: your data center.

 Military NEMP/EMPMore and more nations and organizations have access to nuclear materials and thus present a risk of nuclear explosions.

 To give you an idea of the distances involved: a nuclear burst in the stratosphere above Moscow will create a NEMP field over all of Western Europe, including London.
 Such a NEMP field can destroy all unprotected data.